data-burst/data-engineering-roadmap/README.md

 - [Niyusha Baghayi](https://www.linkedin.com/in/niyusha-baghayi/)
 - [Reza Amini Majd](https://www.linkedin.com/in/rezaaminimajd/)

-## Contributing 👥
+## Contributing

-We welcome contributions to this repository!
-If you’re interested in contributing, please take a look at our [CONTIRIBUTION.md](CONTRIBUTING.md) file for more information on how to get started.
-We look forward to collaborating with you!
+We welcome contributions to our data engineering roadmap!
+If you'd like to get involved, here's how you can help:

+- Fork the data-burst/data-engineering-roadmap repository
+- Modify the roadmap.yaml file based on your suggestions and ideas for improving the roadmap
+- Once you've made your changes, commit them and submit a pull request

+For more details on our contribution guidelines, please check out the [CONTIRIBUTION.md](CONTRIBUTING.md) file in the repository.
+We're excited to collaborate with the community and make this roadmap even better.
+Looking forward to your contributions!

-## License 📄
+## License

 This repository is licensed under the MIT License, which is a permissive open-source license that allows for reuse and modification of the code with few restrictions.
 You can find the full text of the license in [this](./LICENSE) file.